ksassnowski/venture-docs/docs/usage/caveats-and-limitations.md

 # Caveats and limitations

-This package is in early development and as such has a few limitations and things you should be aware of before using it in production.
+Venture is still in early development and as such has a few limitations and things you should be aware of before using it in production.

 ## Circular Dependencies